marcopsb/redpanda/docs/site/docs/deploy-self-hosted/configuration.md

   # Default: ''
   coredump_dir: "/var/lib/redpanda/coredump"

+  # Creates a "ballast" file so that, if a Redpanda node runs out of space,
+  # you can delete the ballast file to allow the node to resume operations and then
+  # delete a topic or records to reduce the space used by Redpanda.
+  # Default: false
+  tune_ballast_file: false

+  # The path where the ballast file will be created.
+  # Default: "/var/lib/redpanda/data/ballast"
+  ballast_file_path: "/var/lib/redpanda/data/ballast"

+  # The ballast file size.
+  # Default: "1GiB"
+  ballast_file_size: "1GiB"

   # (Optional) The vendor, VM type and storage device type that redpanda will run on, in
   # the format <vendor>:<vm>:<storage>.
 This hints to rpk which configuration values it
   # should use for the redpanda IO scheduler.